 Additionally, black-and-white logos are exceptionally adaptable.
 They maintain their impact across various mediums, whether in print, digital, or physical formats, ensuring consistency in brand identity.
 Furthermore, these logos are cost-effective, as they avoid the complexity of color printing or digital reproduction.

-Monochromatic
+a) Monochromatic

 This scheme relies on variations of a single hue, using different tints, tones, and shades.
 It creates a cohesive and understated aesthetic.
 Monochromatic schemes are often used in branding to convey simplicity and unity, as studies in Perceptual and Motor Skills suggest that limiting the color range can make designs appear more professional and less overwhelming.

-Complementary
+b) Complementary

 Opposite colors on the color wheel, such as blue and orange, form a complementary scheme.
 This contrast maximizes visual impact and creates a vibrant, dynamic energy.
-Research in Color Psychology and Marketing highlights that complementary schemes can enhance readability and highlight key elements in digital and print design.
+Research in Color Psychology and Marketing highlights that complementary schemes can enhance readability and highlight essential elements in digital and print design.

-Triad
+c) Triad

 Formed by three evenly spaced colors on the wheel, this scheme balances harmony and vibrancy.
 Triadic palettes, like red, yellow, and blue, are often used to evoke playfulness or energy while maintaining balance, making them ideal for brands targeting younger demographics.

-Analogous
+d) Analogous

 This scheme uses colors adjacent to each other on the color wheel, such as green, blue-green, and blue.
 Analogous palettes are commonly found in nature and evoke calmness and unity.
 According to designer Josef Albers, analogous colors are excellent for creating immersive and cohesive designs, as they guide the viewer’s eye effortlessly.

-Tetrad
+e) Tetrad

 This scheme uses four colors arranged in two complementary pairs, offering diversity and visual richness.
 It works well for more complex designs, allowing multiple focal points without visual clutter.
 Tetradic palettes are especially popular in entertainment and gaming, where a broad spectrum of colors is used to create engagement and excitement.

-Serif Fonts
+a) Serif Fonts

 Examples: Times New Roman, Garamond, Georgia